ambrolla/ambrolla.github.io/_posts/2023-05-18-scam-job-offer.md

 Hello everyone!

-I'm looking for a job.
-Basically those are my first words when I meet someone in the last few months.

 Last week, a person commented under my post on LinkedIn that he has a job opportunity for me and then wrote me a message on LinkedIn.
 Screenshot of that message is below.

 ![LinkedIn-Message](/images/linkedin-message.png)

 During our conversation, I found the job the person was referring to and asked him if that's the [job](https://www.linkedin.com/jobs/view/3601282464).
 The screenshot of that particular job is below.
 That person said yes.
-Last Friday (05/12), we've had a zoom video interview because I wasn't sure if that job was even real or not.
+Last Friday (05/12/2024), we've had a zoom video interview because I wasn't sure if that job was even real or not.
 But the person turned out to be real and in my opinion, the interview went very well.

 ![LinkedIn-Job](/images/linkedin-job.png)